ray-project/ray/doc/source/rllib/package_ref/catalogs.rst

 Use the following basic API to get a default ``encoder`` or ``action distribution`` out of Catalog.
 You can inherit from Catalog and modify the following methods to directly inject custom components into a given RLModule.
-Algorithm-specific implementations of Catalog have additional methods.
-For example for building ``heads``.
+Algorithm-specific implementations of Catalog have additional methods, For example for building ``heads``.

 .. currentmodule:: ray.rllib.core.models.catalog